bpops/timeslide/README.md

 source bundle.sh
 ```

 With this, pyinstaller will bundle the app, including all necessary python modules and dynamic libraries.
 It will be bundled into a single `.app` bundle (as well as a binary executable) under the `dist` folder.
 Additionally, the bash script will copy over the icon files into the `.app` file.
+I recommend running the binary executable first to troubleshoot, as you'll be able to see any errors that occur.

-We recommend you then compress the `.app` file into a zip file before sharing via file-sharing services, e.g., [iCloud](https://www.icloud.com) or [DropBox](https://www.dropbox.com).
+I also recommend you then compress the `.app` file into a zip file before sharing via file-sharing services, e.g., [iCloud](https://www.icloud.com) or [DropBox](https://www.dropbox.com).

 ## Running the Bundled macOS App

-Please note that distributing the application to others will require that they enable unidentified developer apps to run on any somewhat recent version of macOS.
+Please note that distributing the application to others will require that they enable unidentified developer apps (one-time procedure) to run on any somewhat recent version of macOS.
 This can be done by providing those users with the following instructions.

 1. Press `⌘` + `SPACEBAR`.
 2. Type `term`.
 When the Terminal.app shows, click it (or hit `ENTER`).